Tarek-Derradji/tarekderradji.github.io/_pages/documents.md

 <b> From differential geometry to mathematical billiards</b>.

 <i>Abstract</i>.
-Studying one of the simplest dynamical system, the mathematical billiard where we characterize the periodic trajectories by their initial angle of shot.
+Studying one of the simplest dynamical system, the mathematical billiard where we characterize the periodic trajectories by their initial angle of shot (with Samuel Raë).

 Advised by Daniel Massart.